GS4: Generalizable Sparse Splatting Semantic SLAM: Methods

+where we use $ \lambda_{rgb} = 1.0$, $\lambda_{d} = 1.0$ and $ \lambda_{Sem} = 0.1$.
+After Gaussian refinement, we prune Gaussians whose updated opacity falls below 0.005, effectively removing those that have become unimportant after merging.
+These merging-pruning steps lead to a significantly reduced number of Gaussians in the final 3D map with little performance impact.

 During testing time, we introduce a threshold $U$ to manage the uncertainty of each Gaussian.
 Once a Gaussian has been updated $U$ times by the refinement network, we consider its uncertainty sufficiently reduced and exclude them from further updates.
 We set $U=8$ in our experiments.
-After Gaussian refinement, we prune Gaussians whose updated opacity falls below 0.005, effectively removing those that have become unimportant after merging.